daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 Once the hyperparameters were tuned, the DBSCAN algorithm did an excellent job segmenting the data into different clusters.
 The identified clusters were then mapped onto the original data, and the final plot was created.

 {% include bp.spectrography/clustered_data.html %}

+{: .box-note}
+**Note:** Try moving the plot around, zooming in, and clicking on legend entries.
+If you like these plots, look into [Plotly](https://plotly.com/python/) which allows you to save interactive plots as html files.

 In conclusion, this project demonstrated the synergy between signal processing techniques like STFT, frequency analysis, and clustering algorithms like DBSCAN.
 By combining these methods, I successfully transformed and clustered periodic data, providing a comprehensive and insightful representation of the underlying patterns in the original time series.